-Medications to stop your blood from clotting
+Medicines to stop your blood from clotting

 Aspirin makes your blood less sticky so that it’s less likely to form blood clots.
 This can help prevent a stroke or heart attack in people who are at high risk of these problems.
 Many people with diabetes take a low daily dose of aspirin.

-The leaflet that comes with your medication lists the possible side effects.
+The leaflet that comes with your medicine lists the possible side effects.
 But very few are likely to affect you.
 Tell your doctor or pharmacist if you get any problems.
 You might be able to try different treatments.

 Використання цього контенту підпадає під нашу відмову від відповідальності